“To create one’s own world in any of the arts takes courage.

 holding space for the community

-In 2018, I decided to introduce another service - Watercolour Workshop.
+In 2018, I decided to introduce another service–Watercolour Workshop.

 Freshest blooms and foliages to adorned the room, as music played softly in the background.
-From a humble dining table, we opened our hearts to art and nature, creating a sanctuary of creativity and beauty.
-Each guided stroke of the brush is a moment of mindfulness, as participants immerse themselves in the beauty of nature and the act of creation
+From a humble dining table, we opened our hearts to the humble practice of drawing and painting a piece of nature, creating a sanctuary of creativity and beauty.

 Little did I know that this workshop would mark the beginning of a new chapter in my artistic journey.